 |

 War.
 French were defeated and soon left North America.

-One of Canada’s most important historical parks and one of the
+One of Canada’s most

-most prestigious city parks.
+important historical parks and one of the most prestigious city parks.

-On this site, during the French and Indian War, French troops lost
+On this site, during the French

-the 1759 iconic battle that changed the fate of the continent.
-All North
+and Indian War, French troops lost the 1759 iconic battle that changed the

-America’s French territories will be then ceded to England through the
+then ceded to England through the 1763 Treaty of Paris.
+After the Conquest,

-After the Conquest, many French-speaking Canadians remained in the
+many French-speaking Canadians stayed in the St. Lawrence Valley.
+Today they

-St. Lawrence Valley.
-Today they form 75% of the population of the Province of
+form 75% of the population of the Province of Québec, for up to 14-16

+|